MichaelELeonard/Python-API-Challenge/README.md

 In this deliverable, the [OpenWeatherMap.org API](https://openweathermap.org/api) data was used to plan future vacation destinations.
 This was accomplished using Jupyter notebooks, the geoViews Python library, and the Geoapify API.

-## Display a point for every city in the city DataFrame.
+## Each point on the map represents a city in the city dataframe.
 The size of the point correlates to the humidity in each city.

 <img src="Pics/Initial Map.png" width="957" height="459">

-## The DataFrame was filtered to identify locations with ideal weather conditions:
+## The dataframe was filtered to identify locations with ideal weather conditions:
 * Max temperature lower than 27 degrees but higher than 21
 * Wind speed less than 4.5 m/s
 * Zero cloudiness